ShubhamChndrvnshi/CandyContracts/README.md

 ![Twitter](https://img.shields.io/twitter/follow/Candy_Chain_?style=social)
 ![GithubFollow](https://img.shields.io/github/followers/Candy-Labs?style=social)

+Documentation work-in-progress

 # CandyCreatorV1A Governance
 Variant of the CandyCreatorV1A base contract that restricts the owner from releasing funds without first passing a community vote by the token holders.
 Thank you to the authors and maintainers of the [ERC721A](https://github.com/chiru-labs/ERC721A) repository for making this possible.

 There are two variants of this token:
 CandyCreatorVoterVeto
 CandyCreatorVoterApprove

+It's important to note that these are unaudited and security flaws are likely to exist, and possibilities for abuse of the governance protocol by both the contract owner and the token holders needs to be considered.
+A refund should perhaps not always be an option.
+A refund could allow token holders to always be able to refund the mint price but keep the token.
+We may need the Enumerable extension functions to properly burn each users token.

 # CandyCreatorVoterApprove
 This governance variant of the CandyCreatorV1A base contract requires the contract owner to propose a release of some percentage of the contract balance (measured in basis points).
 If this proposal is not explicitly approved by the token holders, it does not pass and nothing happens.
 At each proposal stage, voters can choose 3 options.